devxan/bitch-social/README.md

 - Funner name (still love you tho bsky!)
 - Nicer colors (based on coffee...)
-- We call them skeets (might break for non-English users)
+- We call them skeets (at least for English users)
 - Ignores `!no-unauthenticated` labels
 - Share links to bitchsky.app or bsky.app